Specialist (rank): Trades and specialties (1902–1920)

-In 1920, the Army rank and pay system received a major overhaul.
+In 1920, the Army rank and pay system received a major overhaul and consolidation.
 All enlisted and non-commissioned ranks were reduced from 128 different insignias and several pay grades to only seven rank insignias and seven pay grades, which were numbered in seniority from seventh grade (lowest) to first grade (highest).
-The second grade had two rank titles: first sergeant, which was three stripes, two rockers, and a lozenge (diamond) in the middle; and technical sergeant, which was three stripes and two rockers.
-By World War II, the rank of first sergeant had been elevated to first grade and a third rocker was added, with the lozenge in the center to distinguish it from master sergeant.
 The wearing of specialist badges inset in rank insignia was abolished, and a generic system of chevrons and arcs replaced them.

 Private/specialist (1920–1942)

 From 1920 to 1942, there was a rating (not a rank) for men of the sixth and seventh grades designated "private first class, specialist", or "private, specialist," that was graded in six classes (the lowest being sixth class and the highest being first class).
 They were considered the equal of a private first class or private in authority, but drew additional pay in relationship to the specialist level possessed on top of their base pay.
 The classes only indicated competency, not authority, and a specialist did not outrank another man of his respective non-specialist rank.

 Officially, specialists wore the single chevron of a private first class because no special insignia was authorized to indicate their rank.
 Unofficially, a specialist could be authorized, at his commander's discretion, to wear one to six additional rockers (one rocker for sixth class, and a maximum of six rockers for first class) under their rank chevron to denote specialty level.
 Such insignia was commercially available through catalogs or the base Post Exchange (PX) and could also be ordered with inset trade badges.